 Bluffton students have free, unlimited access to a wide selection of behavioral health care providers, life coaching and on-demand crisis care.
+Meet with therapists through The Virtual Care Group’s secure, live video connection using a laptop, smartphone or tablet.
 The service is available August to May, on any device.

 Current students may activate their account by registering at www.thevirtualcaregroup.com/bluffton

 If you are having difficulties activating your account or booking a telehealth visit, please call 24/7 customer support at 866-533-1827.

 Looking for a private location to talk online with a Virtual Care Group counselor?
 A few options are:

 - Gray Room - Located on the 2nd floor of Musselman Library.

 - Centennial Hall 111 - Located at the end of the first-floor hallway in Centennial Hall.

 - 1899 Room - Located adjacent to Bob's Place on the lower level of Marbeck Center.

 NOTE: This space is available by making a reservation.
 Email - firstname.lastname@example.org to confidentially reserve this room.

 Assistance is available in coping with issues, problems and concerns, including: